Cargo Retention Clause

-In tanker charterparties covering the crude oil and dirty product trades, where the nature of the cargo is a heavy or sticky liquid containing sediment such as sand, p is common to include a Cargo Retention Clause, which gives the right to the charterer to make a deduction from freight.
+In Tanker Charterparty Forms covering the crude oil and dirty product trades, where the nature of the cargo is a heavy or sticky liquid containing sediment such as sand, it is common to include a Cargo Retention Clause, which gives the right to the charterer to make a deduction from freight.
 A typical clause would read as follows:

 In the event that any cargo remains on board upon completion of discharge, Charterer shall have the right to deduct from freight an amount equal to FOB port of loading value of such cargo plus freight due with respect thereto provided that the volume of cargo remaining on board is liquid, pumpable and reachable by vessel’s fixed pumps as determined by an independent surveyor.
 Any action or lack of action in accordance with this provision shall be without prejudice to any rights or obligations of the parties.